AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/HasSequenceOfSimpleElements.md

 XmlSchemaManager.HasSequenceOfSimpleElements Method
 ===================================================
-AutomationML 2.1 APIDetermines, if the schema defines a sequence of simple elements for the provided parent child combination.
+Determines, if the schema defines a sequence of simple elements for the provided parent child combination.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)